orzklv/resume/resume.typ

 - Turned spaghetti code into a gourmet dish, making other interns drool with envy

 #work(
-  title: "Digital Playground Architect",
+  title: "Freelance Software Engineer",
-  location: "The Cloud",
+  location: "Remote",
-  company: "Pixels & Profit Interactive",
+  company: "Freelancer.com",
-  dates: dates-helper(start-date: "Jun 2020", end-date: "May 2023"),
+  dates: dates-helper(start-date: "Feb 2017", end-date: "Sep 2019"),
 )
 - Scaled user base from 10 to 2000+, accidentally becoming a small wealthy nation in the process
 - Crafted Bash scripts so clever they occasionally made other engineers weep with joy